 Ben Hur Terminal - thanks Lynn R for this one

-Ben Hur Drive-in-theater -- tanks so much to Ron Keedy for this one - how many of ya' remember going there?
+Ben Hur Drive-in-theater -- thanks so much to Ron Keedy for this one - how many of ya' remember going there?
 What fun !

 Bicentennial - see Parade - 1976 Bicentennial